Warehouses in North America incur about $500,000 in losses every eleven days due to unforeseen risks.

 - Provide audible exit alarms on all doors designated as emergency exit only doors.

-- Set up a visitor register and do not allow visitors or delivery drivers to wander throughout the warehouse.
+- Set up a visitor register and do not allow visitors or delivery drivers to go through the warehouse unaccompanied.

-- Install electronic access control systems to control access into high-value rooms or cages.
+- Electronic systems can control access into high-value rooms or cages.
 The access control system should be capable of providing an audit trail of who entered the cage and when.

-- Install video surveillance systems to record activity in high-value cages and rooms.
+- Use video surveillance systems to record activity in high-value cages and rooms.
 Cameras should be placed to view entrance points as well as interior areas.

 - Install intruder alarms in order to enable a fast and coordinated response in the event of theft and vandalism.